ArweaveTeam/docs.arweave.org-developers/tools/arweave-deploy/README.md

 npm update -g arweave-deploy
 ```

-RSA key generation requires Node v10.12.0 so some features may be unavailable.
-If you're running an earlier versoin of node or don't want node installed at all, the precompiled binaries below come bundled with the correct version.
+RSA key generation requires Node v10.12.0, so some features may be unavailable.
+If you're running an earlier version of Node, or don't want Node installed at all, the precompiled binaries below come bundled with the correct version.

 ### Manual

-These binaries are around 30MB each as they come with a self-contained, bundled version of node.
+These binaries are around 30MB each as they come with a self-contained, bundled version of Node.

 * [linux](https://github.com/ArweaveTeam/arweave-deploy/raw/latest/dist/linux/arweave)
 * [macos](https://github.com/ArweaveTeam/arweave-deploy/raw/latest/dist/macos/arweave)